szikaria961/size-gen/README.md

 # Size Generator
-Simple react app that tells me what size of envelope I need given a non-foldable greeting or vice versa
+Simple react app that tells me what size of envelope I need given a non-foldable greeting and vice versa